List of county roads in Collier County, Florida: Major intersections

+County Road 268

+County Road 268 is a county road in Collier County.
+It is known as County Barn Road, and it runs from Florida State Road 84 (Davis Boulevard) to Collier County Road 864 (Rattlesnake Hammock Road).

 County Road 837

 County Road 837 exists in two segments near Copeland.
 The west segment is less than a half mile long running from State Road 29 into Copeland.
 The longer east segment, known as Wagon Wheel Road, exists just north of Copeland running from SR 29 east to CR 839 in the Big Cypress National Preserve.

 County Road 839

 County Road 839, locally known as Turner River Road, is a 20-mile route through the Big Cypress National Preserve.
 It runs just east of and parallel to State Road 29.
 It begins at U.S. Route 41 east of Ochopee near the Turner River and ends just east of Miles City after crossing underneath I-75/Alligator Alley.

 County Road 841

 County Road 841 is a short 4.4 mile road through the Big Cypress National Preserve.
 It is named Birdon Road, and it connects U.S. Route 41 in Ochopee to CR 837 east of Copeland.